XuJiacong/XuJiacong.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in Department of Computer Science of Johns Hopkins University and supervised by Prof. [Vishal Patel](https://engineering.jhu.edu/faculty/vishal-patel/) in [VIU](https://engineering.jhu.edu/vpatel36/team/vishalpatel/) Lab.
+I am a second-year PhD student in Department of Computer Science of Johns Hopkins University and supervised by Prof. [Vishal M. Patel](https://engineering.jhu.edu/faculty/vishal-patel/) in [VIU](https://engineering.jhu.edu/vpatel36/team/vishalpatel/) Lab.
 I completed my M.Sc degree in Texas A&M University and worked closely with Prof. Shankar P. Bhattacharyya on Control Theory.
 Before coming to U.S., I obtained my bachelor degree from University of Science & Technology of China (USTC).

 News
 ======